This article discusses the eight most livable cities in South East Asia and how moving there can add value to your life.

-It’s a more livable lifestyle for the average six- or seven-figure entrepreneur who wants to settle down either full- or part-time.
+The country offers an excellent lifestyle for the average six- or seven-figure entrepreneur who wants to settle down either full or part-time.

-I rate it as #1 on this list and, while some may disagree, I encourage you to take a visit to this wonderful city and give it a full shot before writing it off.
-Many who visit find it is a welcome refreshing mix of much of the good of Singapore, Hong Kong, and others in one.
+We rate it as number 1 on this list, and while some may disagree, we encourage you to visit this wonderful country and give it a full shot before writing it off.
+Many who visit Kuala Lumpur find it to be a refreshing mix of Singapore and Hong Kong in one.

-Based on my livability criteria of foreign accessibility, efficiency, variety of services, lifestyle options, and availability of travel, this is my top eight list.
+Our list is based on our livability criteria of foreign accessibility, efficiency, variety of services, lifestyle options, and availability of travel.